-Maintain a Public Crime Log &Fire Log
+Maintain a Public Crime Log & Fire Log

-Institutions with a police or security department are required to maintain a public crime log documenting the "nature, date, time, and general location of each crime" and its disposition, if known.
+Institutions with a police or security department are required to maintain a public crime log documenting the "nature, date, time, and general location of each crime" and its disposition if known.
 Incidents must be entered into the log within two business days.
-The fire log must include the date the fire was reported, the nature of the fire, the date and time of the fire; and the general location of the fire.
-Both logs should be accessible to the public during normal business hours; remain open for 60 days and, subsequently, made available within two business days upon request.
+The fire log must include the date the fire was reported, the nature of the fire, the date and time of the fire, and the general location of the fire.
+Both logs should be accessible to the public during normal business hours; remain open for 60 days and, subsequently, be made available within two business days upon request.
 Please note the Lincoln University crime log has been created using state definitions which may not correspond to federal definitions and therefore the crime log may not correspond with Clery statistics.
 The Crime log and fire log can also be obtained at the dispatch center within the Police Department, located in the South Campus building (Lorenzo Green Hall) at 900 Leslie Boulevard, Jefferson City Mo 65101.
-The Annual Public Crime Log may also be obtained online here http://www.lincolnu.edu/web/police-department/daily-crime-logs1.